-a) Open market operations-Purchase of securities or short-term bonds b) Lowering the reserves requirement c) Lowering the discount rate
+a) Open market operations-Purchase of securities or short-term bonds b) Lowering the reserves requirement

 The central bank may buy short-term bonds or government securities and treasurybills from individuals, as well as institutions.
 The purchase of securities can increasemoney supply and increase the purchasing power of individuals and firms.